miayam/miayam.github.io/_posts/2017-08-19-day17-javascript-challenge.md

 ![si_cantik2.jpg](https://s20.postimg.org/xwq2khb7h/si_cantik2.jpg){:class="blog-post-image"}

 I can only say that I know nothing about regular expression.
-The challenge instruct us to sort those list of bands, but we have to exclude their article ('a', 'a', 'the') first.
+The challenge instruct us to sort those list of bands, but we have to exclude their article ('a', 'an', 'the') first.
 For example, "The Corrs" will be displayed first before "Gorillaz".

 The challenge could be more challenging if only I know a bit about `regex`. `regex` is expensive skill that requires years of traning to master.